steinbergmedia/halion-script-api/src/HALion-Script/pages/Managing-Script-Modules.md

 1. In the **Program Tree**, right-click the script module that you want to save.
 1. On the submenu **MIDI Module Library**, select **Save Module...**
-1. In the file dialog , enter a name for the module and click **Save**.
+1. In the file dialog, enter a name for the module and click **Save**.

 ## Deleting Modules